-Falls are the number one cause of home injuries in the U.S. The two groups most at risk for falls are children under the age 5 and adults over the age of 70.
-Typical injury symptoms are sharp pain, swelling, bruising and tenderness.
+Falls are the number one cause of home injuries in the U.S. The two groups most at risk for falls are children under the age of 5 and adults over the age of 70.
+Typical injury symptoms are sharp pain, swelling, bruising, and tenderness.

-There are simple, practical measures to prevent slips, trips and falls in your house:
+There are simple, practical measures you can take to prevent slips, trips, and falls in your house:

 - Clean up spills immediately in the kitchen and bathroom, or on hardwood floors.